 The scale can serve as useful feedback for clients who undergo an intervention to increase their positive feelings.
 The main advantage of the SPANE is that it uses a number of general feelings such as ”positive”, ”pleasant”, and ”negative”.
 This allows the SPANE to reflect the full range of emotions and feelings that a respondent might feel, both bad and good, without creating a list of hundreds of items to fully reflect the diversity of positive and negative feelings.

 The SPANE gives three scores.
 The summed positive score (SPANE-P) can range from 6 to 30, and the negative scale (SPANE-N) has the same range.
 The two scores can be combined by subtracting the negative score from the positive score, and the resulting SPANE-B scores can range from -24 to 24.
 SPANE-B shows balance between positive and negative scores, and is helpful when exploring the importance of emotions with a client.

-The scale was evaluated in a sample of 689 college students from six locations.
+The scale’s psychometric properties were evaluated in a sample of 689 undergraduate students from six locations.
 The SPANE performed well in terms of reliability and convergent validity with other measures of emotion, well-being, happiness, and life satisfaction.
 The three subscales had high Cronbach’s alpha and temporal stability over one month: SPANE-P .87, .62; SPANE-N, .81, .63; and SPANE-B, .89, .68.

 Diener, E., Wirtz, D., Tov, W., Kim-Prieto, C., Choi.
 D., Oishi, S., & Biswas-Diener, R. (2009).
 New measures of well-being: Flourishing and positive and negative feelings.
 Social Indicators Research, 39, 247-266 Please visit: http://internal.psychology.illinois.edu/~ediener/SPANE.html